LaJae Coleman-Kirumba, PhD

 When facilitating therapy with clients, I work from a psychodynamic lens that focuses on interpersonal processes.
 The goal of our work to is reduce self-blame, foster new understandings, and cultivate new interpersonal experiences.
 I value collaboration, empathy, and warmth while honoring the unique sociocultural experiences of my clients.
 I use interventions from various theoretical orientations, such as emotion-focused, cognitive-behavioral, dialectical-behavioral, multicultural, and humanistic therapies, to help accomplish this goal.
 The techniques I use depend on the unique personalities of my clients.

 As a Black woman who holds both marginalized and privileged identities, I often self-reflect on how my sociocultural experiences have influenced my worldviews and the impact of those views on others.
 I value cultural humility and seek to understand how society, culture, family, and systems affect an individual’s experience.
-I believe an important part of my work as a therapist is to advocate for
+I believe an important part of my work as a therapist is to advocate for individuals on a personal, community, and institutional level and ensure my worldviews do not negatively affect those with whom I come in contact.

 A Few Fun Facts: